Frederick Douglass: Reconstruction era

-After the midterm elections, Grant signed the Civil Rights Act of 1871 (also known as the Klan Act), and the second and third Enforcement Acts.
+After the midterm elections, Grant signed the Civil Rights Act of 1871 (also known as the Ku Klux Klan Act) and the second and third Enforcement Acts.
 Grant used their provisions vigorously, suspending habeas corpus in South Carolina and sending troops there and into other states.
 Under his leadership over 5,000 arrests were made.
 Grant's vigor in disrupting the Klan made him unpopular among many whites but earned praise from Douglass.
 A Douglass associate wrote that African Americans "will ever cherish a grateful remembrance of [Grant's] name, fame and great services."

 In 1872, Douglass became the first African American nominated for Vice President of the United States, as Victoria Woodhull's running mate on the Equal Rights Party ticket.
 He was nominated without his knowledge.
 Douglass neither campaigned for the ticket nor acknowledged that he had been nominated.
 In that year, he was presidential elector at large for the State of New York, and took that state's votes to Washington, D.C.

 However, in early June of that year, Douglass's third Rochester home, on South Avenue, burned down; arson was suspected.
 There was extensive damage to the house, its furnishings, and the grounds; in addition, sixteen volumes of the North Star and Frederick Douglass' Paper were lost.
 Douglass then moved to Washington, D.C.